 - Wait for confirmation

-Step 1: Pick the email category you want to delete
+Step 1: Pick the category from which you want to mass delete emails in Gmail

 The first step is deciding on which category of emails you want to delete.
-Often, when people are trying to delete all of their emails, what they’re really trying to do is get rid of all the spam in their inbox.
+Often, when people are trying to delete all their Gmail mail, what they’re really trying to do is get rid of all the spam in their inbox.

 If that applies to you, then deleting all of your promotion or social emails could be the best option.